Student bills:

 If you’re a full-time student in Scotland, you won’t need to pay for water—so long as you live with other full-time students.

-Find out more by visiting our guide: Students and household bills: what you need to pay for
+Find out more by visiting our page ‘types of student bills: what do students need to pay for?’

 How to split the bills